canonical/vanilla-framework/templates/docs/patterns/tabs/index.md

 ## Theming

-Tabs use Vanilla's light theme by default.
-There are two ways to switch between the light and the dark themes:

-To change the default, go to `_settings_themes.scss` and set `$theme-default-p-tabs` to `dark`.
-To override the default, add a state to `p-tabs`: `is-dark` when the default tabs theme is light, or `is-light` when the default has been changed to dark:
+Tabs use the default inherited theme of the page or parent element.
+To override the default add `is-dark` or `is-light` class to the contextual menu.

 <div class="embedded-example"><a href="/docs/examples/patterns/tabs/content-dark" class="js-example">
 View example of the dark tabs content pattern